 What is Starfish Early Alert?

 Faculty can raise “flags” when a concerning pattern of behavior is observed allowing advisors and other support services to intervene.
-Certain students might have academic performance or attendance issues, while others may be showing signs of emotional distress.
+Some students might have academic performance or attendance issues.
 Starfish gives us an efficient way to communicate those concerns to the people who can help, while respecting FERPA and our institution's policies on the privacy of student information.

 Increased communication between instructors and support staff is a proven strategy for increasing student success and retention.
 The partnership and participation of all campus faculty and staff will ensure that each student enrolled at our institution has the best possible chance to succeed.

 A Starfish module is located under the MyAcademics tab in Blackboard.
 Note: The Starfish module may not appear in the exact location in Blackboard as the graphic below.

 To view or edit your Starfish profile, choose Profile.

 To access your student list, choose Starfish Home.

 Workshops are offered for faculty through the TLT Center’s Computer Training Services.
 For a list of upcoming courses visit http://tltc.shu.edu/register.

 If there are any questions about this process or suggestions for improvement, please contact earlyaIert@shu.edu.